Vom1124/SystemdService/README.md

     systemctl --user daemon-reload
     systemctl --user enable <filename>.service

+Caveat:
 Example (II) is preferred over Example(I) for old systems (including but not limited to ROS2 OS), especially where the service needs to start after the GUI and user login is loaded.
+A best case scenario for this to occur is when OpenCv package is used to stream the camera within a node.
+This means that is the node starts before the GUI, then the stream won't display and save the stream exiting the service with partial error.